 We have made a slight change to the wording of our question on parental education to align with the Social Mobility Commission guidance published in November 2020.

 We based this decision on research undertaken by the Office of National Statistics (ONS) in preparation for the 2021 Census and after listening to a range of voices on the matter.
 We appreciate there are many strongly held views on these issues.
 We understand why the ONS uses a binary sex question which requires people to select male or female as per their legal documents.
-We felt that for us, a more inclusive approach was appropriate, so we have provided a third option for the sex question and do not require you to answer in accordance with your legal sex.
-We have aligned the gender identity question with the wording used in the Census 2021.
+We felt a more inclusive approach was appropriate for us.